mazqy/Kotoba/README.md

 # Kotoba - Learn Japanese with Anime Vocabulary

 Kotoba is a flashcard-style app designed to help you learn Japanese with a focus on anime vocabulary.
-Whether you're an anime enthusiast or just starting your Japanese language journey, Kotoba makes learning fun and engaging by incorporating words and phrases commonly used in anime.

 ---